notoofquest/notoofquest/README.md

 # About me

-I am oofquest (my old account ![https://github.com/oofquest]oofquest is long gone, so this is my new account.)
+I am oofquest (my old account "oofquest" is long gone, so this is my new account.)
     - You might know me from Discord
     - Yes, I was staff in mchost.cc